HewlettPackard/networking-oneview/README.rst

 How the driver works
 =============================

-The Neutron-OneView Mechanism Driver considers that not all networking operations that are performed in OpenStack need to be reflected in OneView.
-To identify if a certain request should be executed by the driver it might check if the networks and ports are related with networks which should be managed by OneView.
+The OneView Mechanism Driver considers that not all networking operations that are performed in OpenStack need to be reflected in OneView.
+To identify if a certain request should be executed by the driver it might check if the networks and ports are related with networks/connections which should be reflected OneView.

-For Network Operations the driver checks if the physical provider-network the network belongs to is defined as one of the "managed networks" of the driver.
-The concept of "managed networks" refeers to the networks configured in the driver config file with a mapping to attached it to a Uplink Set in OneView.
+For Network Operations, the driver checks if the physical provider-network From Neutron network belongs to is defined as one of the "managed networks" of the driver.
+The concept of "managed networks" refers to the networks configured in the driver config file with a mapping to attached it to an Uplink Set in OneView.
 Operations of Networks with no mappings are just ignored by the driver.

-These mappings configuration can be mabe in the configuration file using the "uplinkset_mappings" and "flat_net_mappings" attributes.
+These mappings configuration can be made in the configuration file using the "uplinkset_mappings" and "flat_net_mappings" attributes, as follows:
+- "uplinkset_mappings" are used to define which provider networks from Neutron should be controlled by the OneView Mechanism Driver.
+In “uplinkset_mappings” attribute it’s necessary to define pairs of Provider Network: Uplink Set UUID to represent desired mappings of Neutron networks to the Uplink Sets the networks that will be created in OneView to reflect them might be attached to have external access.
+These mappings can be related with “Ethernet” Uplink Sets to support VLAN networks or “Untagged” Uplink Sets to support flat network.
+In the case of mappings using “Ethernet” Uplink Sets, OneView not allows that more than one network use the same VLAN ID in the same Uplink set and only one mapping is allowed per Logical Interconnect.
+In the case of “Untagged” Uplink Sets OneView restricts that only one network can be configured to use it.
+- "flat_net_mappings" are used to define manual mappings of specific flat provider networks from Neutron to existing Untagged networks in OneView.
+This configuration can be done to allow OneView administrator to use a configured environment instead of create an entire new one interacting with OpenStack.
+When a network is mapped with "flat_net_mappings" no operations in OneView are performed since it is considered that all environment was correctly configured by OneView Administrator.

 In the case of Port Operations, only ports related to managed networks and with the "local_link_information" field populated are considered.
-When the driver identifies that "local_link_information" exists in a given port, it check if it contains a Server Hardware UUID and boot information.
+When the driver identifies that "local_link_information" exists in a given port, it checks if it contains a Server Hardware UUID and boot information.
 The mech driver also uses the information of the MAC address of the requested port to identify the specific NIC of the Server Profile where the operation should be executed.
-These information can be directly configured in the Neutron port or passed by Ironic port field "local_link_connection".
+This information can be directly configured in the Neutron port or passed by Ironic port field "local_link_connection".

 Considering these restrictions, OneView Mechanism Driver is capable of: